|Study location||Italy, Padua (ONLINE)|

 You can often get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-B1 level (CEFR) or equivalent.
+B2 level (CEFR) or equivalent.

 Specific requirements for Non-EU applicants:

-Places for non-European candidates residing outside Italy: 35
+Places for non-European candidates residing outside Italy: 35 (4 for Chinese students joining the Marco Polo Project)

 This online Bachelor’s degree discloses the intriguing secrets of human mind by allowing a worldwide access to a top-notch learning experience.